jchilders/dotfiles/README.md

 `make dotfiles` - Links configuration files (dotfiles) only, without installing anything

 `make neovim-config neovim-plugins` - Install neovim configuration files (dotfiles) and plugins.
 Use this if you already have neovim installed and just want to test out the neovim configuration.

 `make zsh-config` - Install zsh configuration files (dotfiles).
 Use this if you just want to test out the zsh configuration.

 `make` - List all available targets

 # zsh
 ## Mappings
-These mappings (zsh calls them "widgets") are available:
+The following mappings (widgets) are available from the zsh prompt:

 | mapping | description |
 | :-----: | :---------- |